 TV licence concessions

 In some cases you can apply for a reduction on the cost of your licence.
-This applies if you, or someone you live with are:
+This applies if you, or someone you live with, is:

-• 75 years old or older and receiving Pension Credit - you’re eligible to apply for a free licence by calling 0300 790 6112 or visiting the TV licence website
+• 75 years old or older and receiving Pension Credit: You can apply for a free licence.
+Call 0300 790 6112 or visiting the TV licence website

-• Blind (severely sight impaired) and can provide appropriate evidence – You can apply for a 50% blind concession on your licence.
-However if you’re partially sighted, you won’t be eligible for any reduction
+• Blind (severely sight impaired) and can provide evidence: You can get a 50% blind concession on your licence.
+This does not apply if you are partially sighted

 How do I buy a TV licence?

-There are many ways to buy a TV licence.
-You can pay weekly, monthly, quarterly or annually and choose how you’d like to pay, whether that’s by cash, Direct Debit, debit/credit card or by post.
+You can pay weekly, monthly, quarterly or annually.
+You can choose how you would like to pay: cash, Direct Debit, debit or credit card or by post.